sharetribe/flex-docs/src/docs/concepts-development/content-management/index.md

 **Field**: The simplest content element in Flex.
 Conveys a single piece of information.
 Example: text field, button, image.

+## Content models

+When managing content, it is useful to distinguish content modeling from content.
+A **content model** means the different elements that can comprise e.g. a single page – headings, text blocks, buttons, images and so forth.
+A single content model that features a heading, a text block, an image and a button, can be used to create several different pages with different **content**.

+The benefit of content modeling is that when you have a set of distinct content models, the content creator can choose the one that best suits their needs without needing to worry how the content will look on the page.
+The designer and developer, on the other hand, can design e.g. article pages or feature pages without needing to have the specific pieces of content already written.
+Instead, the content model provides the designer with the necessary information to create a layout that looks great and covers each part of the model.

+A content model also facilitates using the same content in different channels – your mobile application can have one design and your website can have another, but they can both use the same content models.

+In Flex, the content modeling step is currently done for you.
+Each **page** can have a selection of pre-determined **sections**, which in turn can have several **blocks**.
+Depending on which kinds of sections and blocks you choose for your page, you can create a wide range of content.
+In the future, it will also be possible to create custom sections.

+TODO: IS THE LEVEL OF TECHNICALITY OK FOR A FLEX DOCS ARTICLE CF OPERATOR GUIDE?

 ![Example page with levels of content modeling elements](./content_modeling.png)